 The Autumn Selection tournament arc is abounding in JoJo references, and executes them to great effect.
-It could be subtle, such as when Mimasaka could anticipate his opponents' next move as menacingly as a JoJo villain would.
-Or, it could be as blatantly obvious as both Megumi and Kurokiba's dishes manifesting as Stands to "Ora-Ora" it out, just as Star Platinum would against an enemy stand.
+It could be subtle, such as when a character anticipates his opponents' next move as menacingly as a JoJo villain would.
+Or, it could be as blatantly obvious as opposing dishes manifesting as Stands to "Ora-Ora" it out, just as Star Platinum would against an enemy stand.

 In addition, there's a lot of third-party exposition-dumps occurring from the sidelines and opponents explaining themselves in both series.
 In my opinion, Food Wars does this a little better than JoJo, because it makes me appreciate the science behind cooking a lot more (plus there is no physical combat that would otherwise be interrupted).
 However, I do appreciate how JoJo uses fight-commentary to add to its over-the-top nature.